isleeponcouch/toblog/content/articles/2023-10-07-making-the-lune-book-croissants.md

 <img src="/images/posts/lune-book-second-dough-15.jpg" alt="First batch of dough, lime curd cruffins" class="mx-auto" />

-One of the first things mentioned in the book is that the recipe the book is based around isn't your standard croissant recipe, which you'll notice straight away if you've looked into any others.
+One of the first things mentioned in the book is that the recipe the book is based around isn't your standard croissant recipe, which you'll notice straight away if you've looked at any others.

-The author has put a lot of effort into adapting the crossant making process to something that is achievable at home without compromising to the point that you're making something that is more croissant-like than croissant.
+The author has put a lot of effort into adapting the croissant making process to something that is achievable at home without compromising to the point that you're making something that is more croissant-like than croissant.

 <img src="/images/posts/lune-book-first-dough-lamination.jpeg" alt="First batch of dough, first bake, shaped" class="mx-auto" />